ethi-technologies/gpt3-presets-extension/extension/README.md

 Based on this repo: https://github.com/satendra02/react-chrome-extension.
 Original README below.

+### API Dev

+For working on the API, its necessary to reference scripts from `./src/preset.service.js` inside `./public/app/background.js` since chrome doesn't allow CORS inside the extension itself.

 ## React Chrome Extension

 We have open sourced the boilerplate of chrome extension with ReactJs using inject page strategy.
 Read [detailed blog](https://medium.com/@satendra02/create-chrome-extension-with-reactjs-using-inject-page-strategy-137650de1f39)